-The Koara People lodged an amended application over part of the Goldfields in Western Australia.
-In January 2008, a delegate of the Native Title Registrar decided pursuant to s.
-190A that the claim made in the application must not be registered because, relevantly, it did not meet all of the conditions of s.
-190B.
-Subsequent to the delegate's decision, the applicant did not apply for review of the delegate's decision pursuant to s.
+Dolly Walker and Kado Muir filed a claimant application over areas of the Goldfields in Western Australia in December 2000.
+The Native Title Registrar's delegate decided that the claim made in the application did not meet all of the conditions of the registration test on 24 August 2007, including conditions found in s.
+190B (the merit conditions).
+Subsequent to that decision, the applicant did not apply to the court for review of the decision pursuant to s.
 190F(1).
-Note that reconsideration by the National Native Title Tribunal under s.
+Reconsideration by the National Native Title Tribunal under s.
 190E(1) was not available in this case because that provision only applies to applications made, or amended, after 31 August 2008-see items 107 and 123 the Native Title (Technical Amendments) Act 2007 (Cwlth).

 The court, of its own motion, directed the parties to file and serve submissions to show cause why the application should not be dismissed pursuant to s.
 190F(6).
-The

-Goldfields Land and Sea Council, which acts for the applicant, advised the court that it had specific instructions not to make any submissions to the court.
+The Goldfields Land and Sea Council, which acts for the applicant in this matter, advised the court that it not received instructions to make any submissions to the court.